jackdobinson/aopp_obs_toolchain/USAGE.md

 ### Creating and Activating a Virtual Environment ###

-A virtual environment isolates the packages you are using form a project from your normal environment and other virtual environments.
+A virtual environment isolates the packages you are using for a project from your normal environment and other virtual environments.
 Generally they are created in a directory which we will call `<VENV_DIR>`, and then activated and deactivated as required.
 NOTE:
 *anaconda python* has slightly different commands for managing virtual environments, and uses **names** of virtual environments instead of **directories**, however the concept and the idea of activating and deactivating them remains the same dispite the slightly different